MuhammdAbdullah/Heat-Transfer/README.md

 3. **Control devices** - Use sliders and buttons to control fan, heater, and cooler
 4. **View graphs** - Watch live data visualization in the charts section
 5. **Export data** - Click "Start Saving" to begin CSV export
+6. **Device reconnection** - If your device disconnects and reconnects, graphs will automatically clear and restart data collection

 ### Admin Panel